 Also accessible is the ‘Dian Fossey grave Trail’ – a stunning yet challenging hike to 3,000 meters up high the slopes of the stunning Mount Bisoke or the hike to the beautiful Ngezi Crater Lake at the top.

 Volcanoes National Park is also by far one of Rwanda’s conservation epic centers, where by many of the non-profit organizations still base their operations.
-Visitors can therefore pay honor and respect homage to the legendary scientist and the gorilla advocate Dian Fossey with a beautiful hike to her tomb or the visit to the Dian Fossey Gorilla Fund that still continues her legacy and heritage of her research and advocacy up to this day.
+Visitors can therefore pay honor and respect homage to the legendary scientist and the gorilla advocate Dian Fossey with a thrilling hike to her tomb.
+A short trip to Rwanda for a Dian Fossey grave hike is rewarding especially to tourists interesting in exploring more about her works in Uganda.
 Near the park, there are the bustling, active and vibrant markets of the Musanze a place to also immerse you into everyday Rwandan society and culture.
 Go deep into the earth with the Musanze’s caves which is one of the area’s most recent attractions.
 However much gorillas still face serious threats from the habitats loss and poaching, many conservation programs and initiatives that have been set slowly and steadily they increase.
 There are efforts to change attitudes towards the mighty animals since now they are seen as a source of income to local economy gotten from the tourists.
 This has increased the poacher’s advocacy towards conservation.

-Through the purchase of trekking permits and following the rules, you too are contributing to the conservation and increase in gorilla tours in Volcanoes national park.
+Through obtaining mountain gorilla trekking permits, you too are contributing to the conservation and increase in gorilla tours in Volcanoes national park.
 The funds that are usually generated from the sale of the permits are used for the running of the National Park.
 A percentage of the funds rose from Park entrance fees are also donated to local communities living adjoining to the parks to contribute to their expansion, development and also improve on the natural resource management within the area.

 Best activities done in the Park